NVE/ebm/docs/source/energy_need/index.rst

 to its building code, building condition and :ref:`energy purpose <energy purpose>`.
 The energy condition of the area in the model changes between the model years due to renovation and small measures.
 An user defined S- curve determines how often and how much the area undergoes renovation and small measures.
-The area in the model can have on of the following conditions:
+The area in the model can have one of the following conditions:

 * Original condition
 * Small measure